HaniSource/components/components/dropdowns-category/nested-dropdown/doc.md

 </div>
 ```

-but wait were is accesibilty? how about clicking outsite the dropdown to close the dropdown? so for that why we have a mid a mid-complex javascript
+However, this basic implementation does not address accessibility or closing functionality, which is why we use a more complex JavaScript structure.

 ##### explaining javascript :